ken-huang97/snap-cleaner/README.md

 # snap-cleaner
 Remove grey label and text from snapchat photos

+## Set up
-If it says No module named 'PIL' you need to install the requirements
+If it says No module named 'PIL' you need to install the Pillow library.
-## Set up virtual environment
-Read [virtualenvwrapper-win](https://pypi.org/project/virtualenvwrapper-win/) to learn more.

-If using Jupyter, this will not apply.
+If using Jupyter, these steps will not apply

-### Python on Windows:
+### Virtual environment on Windows:
-  - If already set up, run `workon snap-cleaner` to activate the venv.
 - Install [virtualenvwrapper-win](https://pypi.org/project/virtualenvwrapper-win/)
 - run `mkvirtualenv snap-cleaner` in cmd
   - should now say (snap-cleaner) in every line of cmd